ilyesAj/the-magic-world-of-Kubernetes/README.md

 benefits of containers (https://cloud.google.com/containers/)
 - **Pod** : smallest component in a kubernetes cluster . it contains one or more containers and unique IP Address (Container of containers)
 - **Node**: Known also as Minion is a Virtual or physical machine that contain all the necessary services to run pods (Container runtime, kubelet, kube-proxy).they are managed by the master (Pods Manager :oncoming_police_car:)
-- **master (Cluster control plane)** : This is the Boss :fire: this component is a responsible for exposing the (API), scheduling the deployment and managing all the components of the cluster .
+- **Master (Cluster control plane)** : This is the Boss :fire: this component is a responsible for exposing the (API), scheduling the deployment and managing all the components of the cluster .

 In the next section we will go into the details of each component:
 ## Master (Cluster control plane component) 🧠
 Master components provide the cluster's control plane.
 Master components are considered as the brain of the cluster: they make decisions , execute, scheduler then and monitors it. they also detect and respond to any cluster events .
 Master components can be run on any machine in the cluster to ensure HA cluster with multi-master VM setups.
 ![master archi commercial](assets/README-ec8ab.png)
 ![master archi technical](assets/README-ee59c.png)
-### Master component
+### Master Components
 #### Kube-APIserver
 kubernetes API server is the central unit for managing all the cluster .
 ALL Components interact with each other through the API .
 Kube-Apiserver acts also like a gatekeeper :door: by handling authentication and authorization, request validation, mutation and admission control .Also this is the only component that communicates with the etcd cluster (for security reasons), making sure data is stored in etcd and is in agreement with the service details of the deployed pods .
 #### Etcd